syncfusion-content/blazor-docs/blazor/rich-text-editor/events.md

+---
+layout: post
+title: Events in Blazor RichTextEditor Component | Syncfusion
+description: Learn about Events in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Events

 This section explains the list of events of the RichTextEditor component which will be triggered for appropriate RichTextEditor actions.